-World oil prices started to increase - accidentally - when EMU started into its third stage in the first quarter 1999 at a level of 11.1 US-dollar per barrel (Brent crude spot oil).
+World oil prices started to increase when EMU started into its third stage in the first quarter 1999 at a level of 11.1 US-dollar per barrel (Brent crude spot oil).
 The oil price peaked in the third quarter 2000 at a level of 30.3 \$/barrel.
-Since then it declined gradually, exhibiting a very short-lived jump after September 11, 2001 and declined afterwards when the economic outcome in the industrial world became more and more gloomy.
+Since then it has declined gradually, exhibiting a very short-lived jump after September 11, 2001 and declined afterwards when the economic outcome in the industrial world became more and more gloomy.
+As a consequence of the conflict of Israel with the Palestinians in Spring 2002 the oil price started to climb again.
 As was demonstrated already (see figure 3) the oil price hike since 1999 together with the depreciation of the euro translated into an additional increase of headline HICP inflation in the euro area since mid-1999 of around one half of a percentage point and during 2000, until autumn 2001 of more than one percentage point.

 With the oil price hike of 1999-2001 Euroland experienced the first baptism of fire.
 What was the macroeconomic outcome inside Euroland and outside of it?
 In order to estimate this one has to make an assumption as to a "normal" development of oil prices in this period.
 We assume a smoothing path between the second quarter of 1999 up to the third quarter of 2001.
-Exactly the effect of the oil price increase from this "normal" path by 12% in 1999Q2, by 30% from 1999Q3 to 2000Q4, by 18% from 2001Q1 to 2001Q2 and by 10% in 2001Q3 was simulated (see figure 3).
+The effect of the oil price increase from this "normal" path of 12% in 1999Q2, 30% from 1999Q3 to 2000Q4, 18% from 2001Q1 to 2001Q2 and 10% in 2001Q3 was simulated (see figure 3).